Elementary school in Canada

 Cost of elementary school in Canada

-Public elementary or primary school is free for residents of Canada.
-If you’re sending your child to Canada to study, please check with the school to find out if there are fees for international students.
-Sometimes, schools charge small fees for your child to participate in extra activities, such as sports teams or school outings.
+Public elementary or primary school is free for Canadian citizens and permanent residents of Canada.
+If you’re sending your child to Canada to study, please check with the school to determine the fees for an international student.
+Sometimes, schools also charge small fees for your child to participate in extra activities, such as sports teams or school outings.
 Most children bring their own lunch to school, however, some schools offer cafeterias or hot lunch programs where your child may purchase a meal.

 Educational requirements